Noronha wrasse

-The Noronha wrasse (Thalassoma norohanum) is a species of wrasse native to the western Atlantic Ocean off the coast of Brazil and nearby islands, where it inhabits coral reefs from the surface to 60 m deep, though mostly much shallower, between 2 and 5 m.
+The Noronha wrasse (Thalassoma noronhanum) is a species of wrasse native to the western Atlantic Ocean off the coast of Brazil and nearby islands, where it inhabits coral reefs from the surface to 60 m deep, though mostly much shallower, between 2 and 5 m.
 Younger individuals act as cleaner fish.
 This species can reach 13.3 cm in standard length.
 It can also be found in the aquarium trade.